swax/NAISYS/docs/008-supervisor-users.md

 - Per-user auth-cache invalidation instead of wholesale `authCache.clear()` on every mutation
 - More granular permissions as new features land (so far `manage_agents`, `remote_execution`, `manage_hosts`, `agent_communication`, `manage_models`, `manage_variables`, `view_run_logs` have been added beyond the original two)
 - Sync permissions across hub for multi-supervisor deployments
+- Passkey enrollment UI for the ERP app (currently only Supervisor enrolls credentials; ERP inherits the session through SSO)